acp-lab/acplab-web/content/authors/Aditya/_index.md

 user_groups:
   - PhD Students
 ---
 Aditya Azad is a PhD candidate at WPI studying Robotics Engineering.
-His research interests lie in UAV Swarm Dynamics, preception, real-time operating systems, and sensor fusion with a focus on quadrotors.
+His research interests lie in UAV Swarm Dynamics, preception, control, and sensor fusion with a focus on quadrotors.
 In his free time he enjoys painting, hiking, reading and building full-stack applications.